eclipse-openj9/openj9-docs/docs/shrc.md

 By default, a shared classes cache is persistent, except on the z/OS platform.
 Support for persistent shared class cache was added on z/OS in [0.40.0 release](version0.40.md#support-for-persistent-shared-classes-cache-added-on-zos) but the default cache type on z/OS is still nonpersistent.

 If you are using a non-persistent cache, you can use a cache utility to create a snapshot of the cache, which can be reinitialized after a reboot.
-For more information see [Saving a non-persistent shared classes cache](#saving-a-non-persistent-shared-classes-cache).
+For more information, see [Saving a non-persistent shared classes cache](#saving-a-non-persistent-shared-classes-cache).

 If you have multiple VMs and you do not change the default shared classes behavior, the VMs share a single default cache, assuming that the VMs are from a single Java installation.
 If the VMs are from different Java installations, the cache might be deleted and re-created.